 - Bacillus thuringiensis var. kurstaki-Some formulations are OMRI-listed for organic use.

 - Bacillus thuringiensis var. kurstaki-See label for rates.
 PHI 0 days.
 Apply with spreader-sticker.
 Some formulations are OMRI-listed for organic use.

-- carbaryl (Sevin XLR Plus) at 2 to 5 qt/a.
-4F and 80S formulations are also available.
+- carbaryl (Sevin XLR Plus) at 2 to 5 quarts/A. 4F and 80S formulations are also available.
 PHI 14 days.
 REI 12 hr.
 Extremely toxic to aquatic invertebrates and bees.

-- methoxyfenozide (Intrepid 2F, Troubadour 2F) at 0.12 to 0.25 lb ai/a.
-PHI 14 days.
+- methoxyfenozide (Intrepid 2F, generics) at 0.12 to 0.25 lb ai/A. PHI 14 days.
 REI 4 hr.
-To control foliar-feeding leafroller larvae, apply when larvae are feeding.
+To control foliar feeding leafroller larvae, apply when larvae are feeding.
 Most effective crop protection results from application when egg hatch begins.
-Do not exceed 24 fl oz/a per application or 64 fl oz/a (1 lb ai/a) per season.
+Do not exceed 24 fl oz/A per application or 64 fl oz/A (1 lb ai/A) per season.
 Do not apply within 25 ft of an aquatic habitat, 150 ft if applied by air.

 - methoxyfenozide + spinetoram (Intrepid Edge) at 6 to 12 oz/A. Apply at initiation of egg hatch, if necessary reapply after 14-21 days, but not before 14 days.
 PHI 7 days.
 REI 4 hr.
 No more than 12 fl oz/A/season